kevinsawade/start-science-here/docs/source/linux_tutorial_00.rst

    $ ls
    binder  docs  ideas.txt  LICENSE  pics  python_tutorial  README.md  requirements.txt

-The ``ls`` command lists the contents of your current working directory.
+By default, the ``ls`` command lists the contents of your current working directory alphabetically, the files and folders are sorted together.
+In our case, folders are highlighted in blue while files are displayed in  white color.

-ls does not, in fact, cause all the files in your home directory to be listed, but only those ones whose name does not begin with a dot (.)
+``ls`` does not, in fact, cause all the files in your home directory to be listed, but only those ones whose name does not begin with a dot (.)
 Files beginning with a dot (.) are known as hidden files and usually contain important program configuration information.
-They are hidden because you should not change them unless you are very familiar with UNIX!
+They are hidden because you should not make changes unless you are very familiar with UNIX!

 To list all files in your home directory including those whose names begin with a dot, type: